ryanissuck/ecs/README.md

 ### Create an account on http://github.com using your school email address.
 Be sure to reply to any verification emails you get from GitHub.
+### Reply to the discussion on our schoology page to supply your email and GitHub username.
+I will need these to add you as a collaborator.

 Please clone a copy of this folder with the following command: